dasundev/filament-access-secret/README.md

 ## How it Works
 Once you've set up and configured this package, it works by preventing access to `http://my-website.com/admin`.
 If you try to visit that link, you'll see a **"404"** message.
 But if you add the secret key at the end of the URL like this: `http://my-website.com/admin/secret`, you'll be able to access the admin panel.

-Behind the scenes, this is achieved using a special type of cookie that checks if you have the right to access the secret area.
+This functionality is facilitated through a specific type of cookie working behind the scenes.
+This cookie validates whether you possess the authorization to access the Filament panel.

 ## Installation